j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 or ET is the key part of testing, the easily missed part, the not-done-well part

 it's done everywhere anyway, better to be intentional about it

 All the surprises you didn't find and address, are likely to catch up to you some day.
 So best to find the most important ones in time.

+All the surprises you didn't find and address, are likely to catch up to you some day.
+So best to find the most important ones in time.